Evoto for Desktop – Wired Tethered Shooting

 Method 2: From the Picture Editing Workspace

-If no camera is connected, you’ll see a status message.
-Once a camera is connected, a dot will appear under the Tethered Shooting icon.
+• If no camera is currently connected, you will see a status message.
+Once a camera is successfully connected, a green dot will appear under the Tethered Shooting icon, indicating an active connection.

-Currently, tethered shooting supports image capture only.
-Camera settings are displayed but cannot be modified in Evoto.
+Note: Currently, the tethered shooting interface primarily supports image capture and live view functions.
+While camera settings are displayed within Evoto, they cannot be modified directly from the application.

 Triggering the Camera

-Click the shutter button to take a photo directly from the Evoto interface.
+Once connected, simply click the shutter button within the Evoto interface to take a photo directly from your connected camera.

 Tethered Shooting Setup